-Investments owned by the Council at December 31, 2022 and 2021, consisted of marketable certificates of deposit.
+Investments consist of marketable certificates of deposit.
 The Council intends to hold all marketable certificates of deposit to maturity.
 All certificates are scheduled to mature within a 12-month period and are reported at cost, which approximates fair value.
 Interest income on investments is recorded when earned.